EA Sports UFC 2: Development

 EA Sports UFC 2 was announced on November 10, 2015 by publisher Electronic Arts.
-After the game's announcement, Electronic Arts announced that the one of the cover fighters would be Ronda Rousey.
+After the game's announcement, Electronic Arts announced that one of the cover fighters would be "Rowdy" Ronda Rousey.
 A while after, Electronic Arts announced that the result of UFC 194 would tell us who the other cover fighter would be.
-Conor McGregor defeated his opponent José Aldo meaning he would be the second cover fighter.
+"The Notorious" Conor McGregor defeated his opponent José Aldo Jr. meaning he would be the second cover fighter.

 The game was released on March 15, 2016 in North America and March 17, 2016 in Europe.
 Players who pre-ordered the game have the ability play as four additional fighters: Bas Rutten, Kazushi Sakuraba, and two different versions of Mike Tyson.
 Additionally, Bruce Lee, who was featured in the previous game, returns as a special unlockable fighter.

 Developer EA Canada received feedback and complaints from players who played the original game and found that ground and clinch combat were too challenging, and that the game did not have sufficient modes.
 As a result, the team decided to improve the grapple mechanic in order to deliver an "on-boarding experience", and added five new modes to the game.
 According to Brian Hayes, the game's creative director, having impressive graphics is important for the game.
 They hoped to achieve this by updating and improving the game's lighting, animation and rendering system.
 The KO mode was designed for players that intend to play the game casually.